 Under the Code of Federal Regulations (CFR) at 31 CFR Part 202, Fiscal Service has the authority to designate depositaries and to issue these procedures.
 Other Department of the Treasury (Treasury) authorities include: 12 U.S.C. §§ 90, 265, 266, 391, 1464(k), 1789a; and 31 U.S.C. §§ 3301, 3302, 3303, and 3720.

 For terms and definitions related to this chapter, please view the TFM Glossary.

 All Lockbox Depositaries shall meet the following qualifications at all times:

-- Be able to process lockbox receipts at a facility that is located within 50 miles of the U.S. Postal Service's first dropoff point for mail distribution (Sectional Center Facility or an Area Distribution Center) within the lockbox site city.
+- Be able to process lockbox receipts at a facility that is located within 50 miles of the U.S. Postal Service's first drop-off point for mail distribution (Sectional Center Facility or an Area Distribution Center) within the lockbox site city, and

 - Meet all requirements of the Treasury General Lockbox Network and Internal Revenue Service Lockbox Network as specified in the DFA, the Memorandum of Understanding (MOU), the Treasury Financial Manual (TFM), or as directed by the Authorized Treasury Official (ATO) or his/her designated representative.